 The community vibe sets Portland apart from other large cities with its art walks, galleries, theaters and Saturday Market.
 It has endless shopping and dining choices, an award-winning public transportation system and never-ending activities.
 Whether you’re a foodie, adventurer, musician, pet lover, or a home beer brewer (or maybe a mixture of all of these and more), Portland has something for you.
 The motto is, “Keep Portland Weird,” and its residents take that to heart.

 Running is a popular activity in Portland.
 The city hosts a number of races including the Portland Marathon and the Shamrock Run that draws over 30,000 participants, held annually on St. Patrick’s Day.
 Parts of the Hood to Coast Relay, the world’s largest long-distance relay race (by number of participants), adventure through the city too.
-Depending on the year, UWS has the opportunity for you to run these races as part of the university team and running club too.
+Depending on the year, UWS has the opportunity for you to run these races as part of the university team or via a student club too.
 Need a new pair of running shoes?
 The Portland metro area is a headquarters for athletic and footwear giants such as Nike and Adidas.

 For more information on the Portland area, please visit: www.travelportland.com

 While you’re here, venture beyond Portland and explore the Seven Wonders of Oregon.